 New Mexico governor issues order to suspend open and concealed carry of guns in Albuquerque

-ALBUQUERQUE, N.M.
-(AP) — New Mexico Gov. Michelle Lujan Grisham on Friday issued an emergency public health order that suspends the open and permitted concealed carry of firearms in Albuquerque for 30 days in the midst of a spate of gun violence.
+SANTA FE, N.M.
+(AP) — New Mexico Gov. Michelle Lujan Grisham on Friday issued an emergency order suspending the right to carry firearms in public across Albuquerque and the surrounding county for at least 30 days in the midst of a spate of gun violence.

 The Democratic governor said she is expecting legal challenges but felt compelled to act in response to gun deaths, including the fatal shooting of an 11-year-old boy outside a minor league baseball stadium this week.

 The firearms suspension is tied to a threshold for violent crime rates that only the Albuquerque area currently meets.
-Police are exempt from the temporary ban on carrying firearms.
+Police and licensed security guards are exempt from the temporary ban.

+The order calls for “civil administrative penalties availably by law" that include a fine of up to $5,000, said Caroline Sweeney, a spokeswoman for the governor.

+People with concealed carry permits are still allowed transport guns to some private locations such as a gun range or gun store — provided that the firearm has a trigger lock or some other container or mechanism that makes it impossible to discharge, under terms of the order.

 Lujan Grisham said the restrictions “are going to pose incredible challenges for me as a governor and as a state.”